• Skip to primary navigation

 1. Scoop directly in the fluffed bin of flour with the measuring spoon and level off

-2. Use a smaller scoop to gently fill measuring spoon and level off
+2. Use a smaller scoop to gently fill a measuring cup and level off

 • After measuring the flour, do not tamp it down, do not knock it on the table, do not press it with your hand.
 Simply level it with something flat and long enough to cover the top of the entire measuring cup.
 A butter knife, the handle of a spoon, or the flat underside of your flour scoop.
 Tools don't need to be fancy or single purpose.
 You need something straight that you can run along the top of the measuring cup in one sweep.

-• Properly leveled, flour will fill the measuring cup to the top, straight across.
+• Properly levelled, flour will fill the measuring cup to the top, straight across.

 flour scooped directly from the flour bin